tokenized/specification/README.md

 ### Primitive Types

-* `int` is a signed integer. `size` is the number of bits for the integer.
-Valid values for `size` are 8, 16, 32, 64.
+* `int` is a signed integer. `size` is the number of bytes for the integer.
+Valid values for `size` are 1, 2, 4, 8.

-* `uint` is an unsigned integer. `size` is the number of bits for the integer.
-Valid values for `size` are 8, 16, 32, 64.
+* `uint` is an unsigned integer. `size` is the number of bytes for the integer.
+Valid values for `size` are 1, 2, 4, 8.

-* `float` is a floating point number. `size` is the number of bits for the float.
-Valid values for `size` are 32 and 64.
+* `float` is a floating point number. `size` is the number of bytes for the float.
+Valid values for `size` are 4 and 8.

 * `bool` is a boolean stored as 1 byte.